prometheus-community/helm-charts/charts/kube-prometheus-stack/README.md

 Also the following defaultRules.rules has been removed as they had no effect: `kubeApiserver`, `kubeApiserverError`, `kubePrometheusNodeAlerting`, `kubernetesAbsent`, `time`.

+The ability to set a rubookUrl via `defaultRules.rules.rubookUrl` was reintroduced.

 ### From 25.x to 26.x

 This version enables the prometheus-node-exporter subchart servicemonitor by default again, by setting `prometheus-node-exporter.prometheus.monitor.enabled` to `true`.